-If you have Internet access, you can complete your extension request for free from our Online Tax Center on the department Web site (www.nystax.gov).
+If you have Internet access, you can complete your extension request for free from our Online Tax Center on the department Web site.
 If you use a paid preparer to file your request for an extension and the preparer will e-file your personal income tax return, the preparer must e-file your extension.
 If you are using tax preparation software, check your software package to see if you have the option to e-file your request for an extension.

 An extension of time to file does not extend your time to pay; full payment must be made of any balance due with this automatic extension of time to file.
 You may pay by check, money order, electronic funds withdrawal, or credit card.
 If you want to make your payment by electronic funds withdrawal, which transfers funds directly from your bank account, you must use the Tax Department Web application or e-file your extension request.
+Note: A new law allows the Tax Department to charge a \$50 fee when a check, money order, or electronic payment is returned by a bank for nonpayment.
+However, if an electronic payment is returned as a result of an error by the bank or the department, the department will not charge the fee.

-You must estimate your New York State, New York City, and Yonkers income taxes due, but be as exact as you can with the information you have (see Estimated income tax requirements on page 15).
+You must estimate your New York State, New York City, and Yonkers income taxes due, but be as exact as you can with the information you have (see Estimated income tax requirements on page 16).
 If we later determine that your estimate was not reasonable, the extension will not be allowed, and you may be subject to penalty and interest.